-Our top grade ceremony matcha has almost no taste of bitterness if prepare properly.
+Our top grade ceremony matcha has almost no taste of bitterness.
 It's produced from the buds of Tencha which has the highest level of umami (loan word from Japanese, meaning pleasant savory taste).
 No bitterness doesn't mean no matcha taste, this is misconception.
 It has good amount of vegetal matcha taste but low bitterness.

 Can I use this matcha for cooking or make dessert?